cms-opendata-analyses/trigger_examples/TriggerInfo/TriggerInfoAnalyzer/README.md

 ```
 cmsRun triggerinfoanalyzer_cfg.py > full.log 2>&1 &
 ```
--Check the development of the job:
+- Check the development of the job:

 ```
 tailf full.log